eslint/rfcs/designs/2024-multithread-linting/README.md

 Trunk manages to parallelize ESLint and other linters by splitting the workload over multiple processes.
 It is one of the few tools that support parallelization with ESLint v9.
+As the source code for the Trunk launcher binary is not available, many details remain unclear.
+However it seems that Trunk partitions the file list into several chunks, each containing an equal number of files.
+A chunk is linted by launching a new ESLint process from the `bin/eslint.js` executable file.
+The lint results for each chunk are output as JSON to be collected and reformatted using a custom mechanism.
+The maximum number of concurrent ESLint processes that can operate simultaneously is configurable via an option (`--jobs`).
 Apparently, no API is available to customize the output or control the lint process programmatically.

 **[eslint-p](https://www.npmjs.com/package/eslint-p)**